Azure/azure-documentdb-datamigrationtool/README.md

 The following is a summary of the level of support for different Azure Cosmos DB APIs in the Data migration tool:

-* **[SQL API](https://docs.microsoft.com/azure/cosmos-db/introduction)** - You can use any of the source options provided in the Data Migration tool to import data at a small scale.
+* **[SQL API](https://docs.microsoft.com/azure/cosmos-db/introduction)** - You can use any of the source options provided in the Data migration tool to import data at a small scale.
 [Learn about migration options for importing data at a large scale](https://docs.microsoft.com/azure/cosmos-db/cosmosdb-migrationchoices).
-* **[Table API](https://docs.microsoft.com/azure/cosmos-db/table/introduction)** - You can use the Data Migration tool or [AzCopy](https://docs.microsoft.com/azure/cosmos-db/table/table-import) to import data.
+* **[Table API](https://docs.microsoft.com/azure/cosmos-db/table/introduction)** - You can use the Data migration tool or [AzCopy](https://docs.microsoft.com/azure/cosmos-db/table/table-import) to import data.
 For more information, see [Import data for use with the Azure Cosmos DB Table API](https://docs.microsoft.com/azure/cosmos-db/table/table-import).
-* **[Azure Cosmos DB's API for MongoDB](https://docs.microsoft.com/azure/cosmos-db/mongodb/mongodb-introduction)** - The Data Migration tool doesn't support Azure Cosmos DB's API for MongoDB either as a source or as a target.
+* **[Azure Cosmos DB's API for MongoDB](https://docs.microsoft.com/azure/cosmos-db/mongodb/mongodb-introduction)** - The Data migration tool doesn't support Azure Cosmos DB's API for MongoDB either as a source or as a target.
 If you want to migrate the data in or out of collections in Azure Cosmos DB, refer to [How to migrate MongoDB data to a Cosmos database with Azure Cosmos DB's API for MongoDB](https://docs.microsoft.com/azure/dms/tutorial-mongodb-cosmos-db?toc=/azure/cosmos-db/toc.json?toc=/azure/cosmos-db/toc.json) for instructions.
-You can still use the Data Migration tool to export data from MongoDB to Azure Cosmos DB SQL API collections for use with the SQL API.
+You can still use the Data migration tool to export data from MongoDB to Azure Cosmos DB SQL API collections for use with the SQL API.
-* **[Cassandra API](https://docs.microsoft.com/azure/cosmos-db/cassandra/cassandra-introduction)** - The Data Migration tool isn't a supported import tool for Cassandra API accounts.
+* **[Cassandra API](https://docs.microsoft.com/azure/cosmos-db/cassandra/cassandra-introduction)** - The Data migration tool isn't a supported import tool for Cassandra API accounts.
 [Learn about migration options for importing data into Cassandra API](https://docs.microsoft.com/azure/cosmos-db/cosmosdb-migrationchoices#azure-cosmos-db-cassandra-api)
-* **[Gremlin API](https://docs.microsoft.com/azure/cosmos-db/graph/graph-introduction)** - The Data Migration tool isn't a supported import tool for Gremlin API accounts at this time.
+* **[Gremlin API](https://docs.microsoft.com/azure/cosmos-db/graph/graph-introduction)** - The Data migration tool isn't a supported import tool for Gremlin API accounts at this time.
 [Learn about migration options for importing data into Gremlin API](https://docs.microsoft.com/azure/cosmos-db/cosmosdb-migrationchoices#other-apis)

 ### <a id="Prerequisites"></a>Prerequisites